hantswilliams/book-healthinformatics-datascience/docs/Ch2/pandas.md

 Consider a dataset containing patient medical records.
 Each row represents a patient visit to a hospital.
 The unique identifier might be the Visit ID.
 By confirming the uniqueness of each visit and verifying that patients, medical procedures, and diagnoses are consistently represented, you establish a solid foundation for meaningful analyses.
 Incorrect interpretations could arise if duplicate visits or inconsistent data representations are not addressed.

+## Data Cleaning and Preprocessing

 ### Working with Pandas Columns

-Pandas DataFrames have a powerful structure that allows you to access and manipulate data efficiently.
-Understanding how to work with columns is essential for performing data analysis tasks.
+Now before we get into cleaning, we need to know how to work with a pandas dataframe.
+Pandas DataFrames (DFs) have a powerful structure that allows you to access and manipulate data efficiently.
+So understanding how to work with columns is essential for performing data analysis tasks.

 #### DataFrame Indexing: Rows and Columns